 The final book was finished inside a standard room at the Balmoral Hotel – one of Edinburgh’s most renowned luxury hotels.
 J. K. Rowling has said in interviews that she was far too distracted at home during finishing the final book, so she checked into the hotel to finish the 6th book and even inscribed her name in the furniture!
 You can visit the Balmoral Hotel for a high tea or even book the very room the final book was finished in.

 From the Elephant Cafe, J. K. Rowling could source much of her inspiration for what she saw out of her window.
 The first of these sights was nearby cemetery Greyfriars Kirkyard – where Tom Riddle’s grave resides – which has now become a sight in itself for hardcore Potter fans to visit and pay their respects to Voldemort.

 Built in 1628, George Heriot’s School has four houses, four towers, and was a clear source of inspiration for Hogwarts School of Witchcraft and Wizardry.

-As a final installment, I wanted to find a fun activity in Edinburgh that allowed me to escape reality (like the books so allowed) for the day – so I headed to Camera Obscura for some real life illusions.
+As a final instalment, I wanted to find a fun activity in Edinburgh that allowed me to escape reality (like the books so allowed) for the day – so I headed to Camera Obscura for some real-life illusions.